BrendanCReidy/BrendanCReidy.github.io/planet_exploration.md

 ![Mining](https://lh4.googleusercontent.com/d8ZZA-CEF34t4iXrueOdlicw3sPZ4UfCUttnhbrLCj0JqeBi4pGMQ75x9ao0pG9T0ks=w2400)

 #### 1.3 Building
 There are two building engines in the game: general purpose building and ship building.
 General purpose building is used for building things like bases.
 This type of building does not use physics so blocks placed for general building are stationary.
 Ship building on the other hand allows the user to build their own space ship which can be compiled if: A) the ship has 1 or more engine and B) the ship has a "captains chair" which is used for steering the ship.
 Only blocks that are connected to the captains chair (directly or indirectly) will become part of the final spaceship.
+The game determines whether blocks are connected to the captains chair by using a 3D breadth first search starting with the chair.

 ##### Ship Building Demo
 ![Ship Building Demo](https://lh4.googleusercontent.com/MdoiOzlV8AnvwQpIvk3ywJ6YAH8h0KzINd5MWPmZTpl3TJnSuA-0Gpir3YZD2o6GvZI=w2400)
-Here we see a hyper-realistic space ship made by yours truly (I never claimed to be an artist).
+Here we see a *hyper-realistic* (sarcasm) space ship made by yours truly (I never claimed to be an artist).
 The red outline indicates that the blocks are not connected to a captains chair, and therefore will not become part of the ship after ship compilation.
 They turn green once the captains chair is place indicating that they are part of the ship.

 After this the user can compile their ship and its off to infinity and beyond (the red cube is a debug cube used as the center of rotation)